Forbidden subgraphs on conjugacy class graphs of groups: Introduction

 Graph structures associated with finite groups have been widely studied, utilizing various properties to explore the connections between group theory and graph theory.
 One notable approach involves defining graphs on certain groups $G$ by considering the non-central conjugacy classes of $G$ as the vertex set, with adjacency determined by different properties of these classes.
 A detailed survey on conjugacy class graphs can be found in \cite{MR4756899}.

 Let $G$ be a finite group.
-The \textit{commuting conjugacy class graph} of $G$, denoted by $\Gamma_{CCC}(G)$, is a simple graph where the vertices correspond to the non-central conjugacy classes of $G$.
-Two vertices $x^G$ and $y^G$ are adjacent if and only if there exist elements $a \in x^G$ and $b \in y^G$ such that $\langle a, b \rangle$ forms an abelian subgroup of $G$.
-This graph was first introduced by Herzog et al. (see \cite{MR2561849}), they analyzed its connectivity and established upper bounds on the diameters of its connected components.
-For further studies on commuting conjugacy class graphs (see \cite{MR4698474}, \cite{MR4532813}, \cite{MR3567881}).
+The \textit{commuting conjugacy class graph} of $G$, denoted by $\Gamma_{CCC}(G)$, is a simple graph where the vertices correspond to the non-central conjugacy classes of $G$, and two distinct vertices $x^G$ and $y^G$ are adjacent if and only if there exist $a \in x^G$ and $b \in y^G$ such that $\langle a, b \rangle$ forms an abelian subgroup of $G$.
+Herzog et al. \cite{MR2561849} first introduced this graph and analyzed its connectivity and established upper bounds on the diameters of its connected components.
+Further results on commuting conjugacy class graphs can be found in \cite{MR3567881}, \cite{MR4698474}, and \cite{MR4532813}.

-Continuing along this research direction, Mohammadian and Erfanian introduced the \textit{nilpotent conjugacy class graph} $\Gamma_{NCC}(G)$ in \cite{MR3767278}.
-This graph shares the same vertex set as $\Gamma_{CCC}(G)$, but adjacency is determined by the existence of elements $a \in x^G$ and $b \in y^G$ such that $\langle a, b \rangle$ forms a nilpotent subgroup of $G$.
-Their results parallel to those of \cite{MR2561849}, provided a characterization of the connected components and determined the diameters of these components.
+Following this line of research, Mohammadian and Erfanian \cite{MR3767278} introduced the \textit{nilpotent conjugacy class graph} $\Gamma_{NCC}(G)$, which has the same vertex set as $\Gamma_{CCC}(G)$ and two distinct vertices $x^G$ and $y^G$ are adjacent if and only if there exist $a \in x^G$ and $b \in y^G$ such that $\langle a, b \rangle$ forms a nilpotent subgroup of $G$.
+Their results parallel those of \cite{MR2561849}, which provided a characterization of the connected components and determined the diameters of these components.

-Expanding upon these ideas, Bhowal et al. introduced the \textit{solvable conjugacy class graph} $\Gamma_{SCC}(G)$ in \cite{MR4578098}.
-In this variant, adjacency between two vertices $x^G$ and $y^G$ is defined by the existence of elements $a \in x^G$ and $b \in y^G$ such that $\langle a, b \rangle$ forms a solvable subgroup of $G$.
-The study in \cite{MR4578098} examined key properties of $\Gamma_{SCC}(G)$, including connectivity, girth, clique number, and other structural characteristics.

-Forbidden subgraphs characterizations are used to define several important classes of graphs.
-Let $\Gamma = (V , E)$ be any graph, where $V$ is the vertex set of $\Gamma$, $E$ is the edge set of $\Gamma$, and $F$ be any subset of $V$ .
-Then the induced subgraph $[F]$ is the graph whose vertex set is $F$ and whose edge set consists of all of the edges in $E$ that have both endpoints in $F$.
-For any graph $H$, the graph is said to be $H$-free if it does not contain any induced subgraph isomorphic to $H$.
-We say that $H$ is a forbidden induced subgraph of $\Gamma$ if it is $H$-free.\\ -0.5cm
+Every graph considered in our paper is a simple graph, which is an undirected graph without loops and multiple edges.
+Let $\Gamma = (V, E)$ be a graph, where $V$ and $E$ are the vertex set and edge set of $\Gamma$, respectively.
+Given a subset $F$ of $V$, the {\it induced subgraph} $[F]$ of $\Gamma$ by $F$ is the graph whose vertex set is $F$ and whose edge set consists of all of the edges in $E$ that have both endpoints in $F$.
+For any graph $H$, the graph $\Gamma$ is said to be {\it $H$-free} if it does not contain any induced subgraph isomorphic to $H$.
+We also say that $H$ is a forbidden induced subgraph of $\Gamma$ if $\Gamma$ is $H$-free.